Chicago Area/Cook County Research

 Area Genealogical Societies

 Several societies concentrate on a particular geographic area.
-A few of these include: Chicago Genealogical Society, North Suburban, DuPage, Fox Valley, Will/Grundy, Elgin, Zion, Tinley-Moraine and more.
+A few of these include: Chicago Genealogical Society, Lockport Area, DuPage County, Elgin, Fox Valley, North Suburban, Northwest Suburban, Tinley-Moraine, Zion, and more.

-Several societies have an ethnic focus, such as: Czech-Slovak, Scottish, Polish, Lithuanian and more.
+Several societies have an ethnic focus, such as: Afro-American, British Isles, Czech-Slovak, Scottish, Polish, Lithuanian and more.
+One even has a computer focus.

-For information on other Chicago area societies, or to find societies in Illinois and elsewhere, go to the website for the Federation of Genealogical Societies.
+For information on other Chicago area societies, or to find societies in Illinois and elsewhere, visit the website for the National Genealogical Society.